mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_1/Dem1.md

 # Demonstration 1
 Complete the following demonstration in RStudio.
-Create a markdown file of your script.
-You can follow detail instructions in Xia et al. (2018), Chapter 4: Introduction to R, RStudio and ggplot2.
-All the sections below match the sections in the book
+All the sections below match those in Xia et al. (2018), Chapter 4: Introduction to R, RStudio and ggplot2.
+Review them to interpret scripts and outcomes of your analyses

 # 4.1.
 Introduction to R and RStudio
 ## 4.1.1 Installing R, RStudio, and R Packages